Henriqueperoni/MS4-Read-More-For-Less/docs/TESTING.md

 - Checked if the form is been displayed as desired.
 - Checked if General Query is set as default.
 - Checked if the form won't submit if the required fields were left blank.
-- Checked if the user is redirected to the home a success message is been displayed.
+- Checked if the user is redirected to the home with a success message is been displayed.
 - Checked if an email was sent letting the admin know about a new contact form submitted.

 ### User Login/Register system and templates